 Kids may get hurt in the course of this physical play, giving rise to tears and anger—but for healthy development, kids need to experience it all!
 As they occasionally confront unfortunate consequences of physical interaction, kids learn social skills such as how to set their own boundaries as well as respect others’, how to ask for and offer consent, and how to repair relationships after conflict.

-So there’s no need to wrestle with allowing kids to wrestle!
-The benefits of physical touch outweigh the risk of bumps and bruises.
+So there’s no need to wrestle with whether or not to let kids get physical!
+The benefits of touch outweigh the risk of bumps and bruises.
 And when this play is outside in nature, the benefits increase: Children get fresh air and open sky; no structures or walls get in the way or confine the play; and the forgiving earth offers gentle landings.